FassihShah/IntelliFone/CODEBASE_MODULE_ANALYSIS.md

 ## Scope

-This document explains the current IntelliFone repository as it exists now, with special attention to the updated AI backend pipelines.
+This document explains the current IntelliFone repository as it exists now, with special attention to the updated AI backend pipelines and the research-paper context provided in `IntelliFone_Research_Paper_v2.docx`.

 It covers: